Wage subsidies could be available for your business

 There are different wage subsidy categories to assist different groups.
 Your Employment Plus representative will explain the categories, subsidy amounts and full eligibility criteria relevant to you.

-- The Restart wage subsidy is for workers aged 50 years or over and offers a subsidy of up to $10,000*.
+- The Restart wage subsidy is for workers aged 50 years or over and offers a subsidy $10,000*.

-- The Long Term Unemployed wage subsidy is for long term unemployed workers and offers up to $6,500*.
+- The Long Term Unemployed wage subsidy is for long term unemployed workers and offers $10,000*.

-- The Indigenous wage subsidy is for Indigenous workers and offers up to $10,000*.
+- The Aboriginal & Torres Strait Islander wage subsidy is for ATSI workers and offers $10,000*.

-- The Parents wage subsidy is for workers who are a principal carer parent and offers up to $6,500*.
+- The Parents wage subsidy is for workers who are a principal carer parent and offers $10,000*.

 *Terms and conditions apply